alexwlchan/alexwlchan.net/src/_drafts/reflecting-on-bad-life-choices.md

 They tell me that this node is an `ast.Call`, which seems to represents where we're calling `Trues3()` -- in this case, the right-hand side of an expression `… = Trues3()`.

 This node has an attribute `.parent`.
-By grabbing that and inspecting the type, I got an `ast.Assign` node.
+By grabbing that and inspecting the type, I found an `ast.Assign` node.
 This represents an assignment; that is, an expression of the form `X = Y`:

 ```python